-Security information and event management (SIEM) and data lake solutions are used by security operations teams to store massive amounts of security-related data from various sources within an organization and are used for security monitoring, analysis, and compliance use cases.
+Security information and event management (SIEM) and data lake solutions are used by security operations teams to store massive amounts of security-related data from various sources within an organization, and are used for security monitoring, analysis, and compliance use cases.

-Sysdig integrates with numerous SIEM and data lake solutions, including Amazon Security Lake, enabling you to store enriched multi-platform cloud security events on AWS where you can use your preferred analytics tools to analyze your security data.
+Sysdig integrates with numerous SIEM and data lake solutions, including Microsoft Sentinel, enabling you to store enriched multi-platform cloud security events on Microsoft Azure where you can use your preferred analytics tools to analyze your security data.

-The 5/5/5 Benchmark for Cloud Detection and Response
+The 555 Benchmark for Cloud Detection and Response

-Given the realities of the speed of attacks in the cloud, AWS users must measure their effectiveness in new ways.
-The 5/5/5 benchmark - five seconds to detect, five minutes to triage, five minutes to respond - challenges AWS users to acknowledge the realities of modern attacks and to push their cloud security programs forward.
-Achieving 5/5/5 requires the ability to detect and respond to cloud attacks faster than adversaries can complete them.
+Given the speed of attacks in the cloud, users must measure their effectiveness in new ways.
+The 555 benchmark - 5 seconds to detect, 5 minutes to triage, 5 minutes to respond - challenges Microsoft Azure users to acknowledge the realities of modern attacks and to push their cloud security programs forward.
+Achieving 555 requires the ability to detect and respond to cloud attacks faster than adversaries can complete them.

-- Detect threats within five seconds.
-Organizations should be able to gather detection signals from their cloud security tools in real time to ensure visibility into ephemeral assets. - Correlate and triage within five minutes.
-Teams should be able to gather full context for all correlated signals within five minutes of receiving the first relevant alert. - Initiate a response within five minutes.
-Organizations should be able to initiate a tactical response within five minutes of confirming that an attack is in progress.
+- Detect threats within 5 seconds.
+Organizations should be able to gather detection signals from their cloud security tools in real time to ensure visibility into ephemeral assets. - Correlate and triage within 5 minutes.
+Teams should be able to gather full context for all correlated signals within 5 minutes of receiving the first relevant alert. - Initiate a response within 5 minutes.
+Organizations should be able to initiate a tactical response within 5 minutes of confirming that an attack is in progress.

-Visit the 5/5/5 benchmark page to learn more.
+Visit the 555 benchmark page to learn more.

-Cloud security and generative Al
+Cloud security and generative AI

 Generative AI (GenAI) is a top priority for organizations seeking to increase productivity and solve business problems.
-AI has the potential to aid cloud security by helping teams get a better understanding of risks and security issues, and even make security operations and response times faster.
-At the same time, organizations must find ways to manage the unique cybersecurity risks associated with operating GenAI and Large Language Model (LLM) applications.
+AI has the potential to aid cloud security by helping teams get a better understanding of risks and security issues, and even making security operations and response times faster.
+At the same time, organizations must find ways to manage the unique cybersecurity risks associated with operating GenAI and large language model (LLM) applications.